sokolhessnerlab/sokolhessnerlab.github.io/index.md

 We have **weekly lab meetings** during the academic quarter[^quarters].
 All active lab members are expected to come to lab meetings and occasionally present/lead lab meeting.
 Lab meetings are typically scheduled immediately prior to each quarter (taking into account members' schedules).
 The goal is that lab meetings are helpful!
 Think about things you'd like feedback on, deadlines that'd be useful to you (to help you accomplish something on time, whether that be in your research, classes, or something else), and can be formal or informal presentations, guided discussions, or 'journal clubs' in which we present and discuss recent exciting research on emotion and decision-making.

-Lab members are also generally on **[Twitter](https://www.twitter.com)**.
-You are encouraged to join twitter and follow other lab members to facilitate the sharing of interesting or relevant info about science, research, job opportunities, resources, or anything else.
+Lab members are also generally on **[Bluesky](www.bsky.app)** and **[X](https://www.twitter.com)**.
+You are encouraged to join Bluesky and follow other lab members to facilitate the sharing of interesting or relevant info about science, research, job opportunities, resources, or anything else.
+Twitter is your call (the place is not always the healthiest).
+Peter's Bluesky is [@p1sh](https://bsky.app/profile/p1sh.bsky.social) and the lab's is [@shlab](https://bsky.app/profile/shlab.bsky.social).
 Peter's Twitter is [@p1sh](https://www.twitter.com/p1sh), and the lab's is [@ItsTheSHLab](https://twitter.com/ItsTheShlab).
-Joining Twitter isn't required, just recommended.
+Joining Bluesky/X isn't required, just recommended.

 ## Files and Documents